karltunmoreno/karltunmoreno/README.md

 https://user-images.githubusercontent.com/95730440/229584426-a34abda5-f1ea-4d40-826a-9075704f2f32.mp4

-" I am a Full Stack Web Developer that lives & breathes coding and media practices in order to find solutions for mobile first web applications.
-This allows me to champion the creative growth of others and myself."

-An accomplished coding and media production specialist that understands the phases of product and brand web development.
-From photography, content video to implementing (IOT) the Internet of Things into todays real time use case applications.
-I have become a full stack web developer advocate.
-Also, enriched with an arts & communications degree from Miami Dade College.
-I have also earned a Psychology degree from California State University, Northridge.
-Studied full stack web development and coding at the University of Miami and hold a certificate in Front and Back End Web Development in MERN stack.
+I am a Full Stack Web Developer who lives & breathes coding.
+I excel in mobile-first web applications, championing creative growth.
+With a background in coding, media production, and IoT, I bring comprehensive solutions to the table.
+My education includes an Arts & Communications degree from Miami Dade College, a Psychology degree from California State University, Northridge, and a certificate in MERN stack from the University of Miami.
 ______________________________________________________________________________________________________________________________________________________________________

 <p align="center"> :octocat: <b><a href="https://www.karltunmediamagic.com/portfolio.html"> GO TO MY PORTFOLIO </a>